kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Player States CSS

 CSS states are CSS classes that are added to the outer most interface element at given Player state.
-These are very useful for quickly building a given look and feel at a given Player state, without involving a lot of complicated javascript bindings.
+These are very useful for quickly building a given look-and-feel at a given Player state, without involving a lot of complicated javascript bindings.

 * `.fullscreen` - The Player in fullscreen
 * `.mobile` - Indicates that we're currently on a mobile device (phones and tablets).